egressif.

 Run it from one place.
 Or automate it by API.

 Infrastructure you can't operate safely is infrastructure you don't really control.
-The console and API put the entire estate under deliberate, attributable management: domains, mailboxes, routing, access, events.
+The console puts the estate under deliberate, attributable management (domains, mailboxes, routing, access), and a scoped API automates the objects your product touches.

 Email operations have a tooling problem.
 The actual controls live in a dozen places: registrar panels, provider dashboards, server configs, spreadsheets.
 Each has its own login and its own permissions model, and no audit trail connects them.
 So nobody can answer "who changed what, when?", and every change is a small act of faith.

 We consolidated the controls.
-One console and one API over DNS, mailboxes, routing preferences, provider connections, and team access, with the permissions, MFA, and audit logging that consolidation demands.
+One console over DNS records, mailboxes, routing preferences, provider connections, and team access, with the permissions, MFA, and audit logging that consolidation demands, plus an API with scoped keys for domain and mailbox automation.
 See it yourself at console.egressif.io.

 The model